06 Safeguarding children, young people and vulnerable adults policy

 weeks, three months, and thereafter at three to six monthly intervals.

-- Regular contact will be maintained with the social worker through planned meetings, which will include contribution to the PEP which
+through planned meetings, which will include contribution to the PEP which is reviewed annually.

-children, young people and vulnerable adults procedures
+06 Safeguarding children, young people and vulnerable adults' procedures

 Online Safety

-It is important that children and young people receive consistent messages about the safe use of
+It is important that children and young people attending Woodlands Preschool receive consistent

-technology and are able to recognise and manage the risks posed in both the real and the virtual world.
+messages about the safe use of technology and can recognise and manage the risks posed in both the real and the virtual world.

 Terms such as ‘e-safety’, ‘online’, ‘communication technologies’ and ‘digital technologies’ refer to

-fixed and mobile technologies that adults and children may encounter, now and in the future, which allow them access to content and communications that could raise issues or pose risks.The issues
+fixed and mobile technologies that adults and children may encounter, now and in the future, which allow them access to content and communications that could raise issues or pose risks; the issues

 are: